Argentina's 'Fab Four' key to team's success

 Despite boasting a wealth of riches in attack, however, Argentina are playing down their chances of overall victory and setting their sights primarily on ending a quarter-final jinx.

 “It’s very difficult to become world champions.
 We mustn’t believe we’re the best.
-In fact, we know we’re not the best, but we are a (world) power,” coach Alejandro Sabella said.
+In fact, we know we’re not the best, but we are a (world) power,” coach Alejandro Sabella told reporters recently.

 “We can’t get involved in triumphalism...
 We must remain emotionally balanced and the more so when we go out onto the pitch,” he warned.